code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-14-spring-jms-listener-example.md

 We change the existing test case to check if our different message listeners works.

+Send an order message to the order destination.
+Then check if the `CountDownLatch` was lowered in both the DMLC and SMLC message listeners.

 {% highlight java %}
 package com.codenotfound;